wenckerm1lder/Rgstry-roof/README.md

 * `Debian packages` - latest package version for any suite
 * `Alpine packages` - latest package version for any Alpine version
 * `PyPi` - latest release for any package
-* `Tools by Didier Stevens` - latest release for any publised tool in his GitHub repository with similar versioning
+* `Tools by Didier Stevens` - latest release for any published tool in his GitHub repository with similar versioning

 Multiple origins can be configured for every tool, however two should be enough, and in most cases just one: one for source of the tool (e.g. GitHub) and second origin for installation method in Dockerfile (e.g. tool installed as Alpine package into Dockerfile).
 Only one is needed and is ideal; hopefully tool is installed from direct source in Dockerfile.